slszlkl/rtl8812au-5.6.4.1/README.md

 Only supports 8812AU chipset.

-Works fine with 5.2-rc1 kernel.
+Works fine with 5.3-rc7 kernel.
 Source now builds with no warnings or errors.

+** However module is tainted and needs work to make it kosher.
+** Version 5.2.20.2 is not tainted and is the preferred version, thus far.

 Added (cosmeticly edited) original Realtek_Changelog.txt, this README.md and dkms.conf.